fredogre/Rocket_Elevator_Foundation_W13/README.md

 leads_controller-spec.rb

-I have moved the zendesk functions that are called in the quote and lead controller.
+I have moved the zendesk functions that are called in the quote and lead controllers.
 They are located in ./lib/API/zendesk.rb